Bologna – Italy

 Part of the Leading Hotels of the World The Grand Hotel Majestic già Baglioni, the oldest and most prestigious hotel in Bologna, part of

-The Leading Hotels of the World dal 1995, since 1995 welcomes you to discover its palace, its features and the stunning city of Bologna the only one in the world with 33Km of Porticoes and the oldest University in Europe DISCORVERING THE HISTORY
+The Leading Hotels of the World since 1990 welcomes you to discover its palace, its features and the stunning city of Bologna the only one in the world with 33Km of Porticoes and the oldest University in Europe DISCORVERING THE HISTORY

 The architect of the imposing structure was Alfonso Torreggiani who acted an order of Cardinal Prospero Lambertini, using 2.000 “scudi”